smu160/PvsNP/README.md

 This code base was written with the intention of serving as a toolbox for:

-1. Signal Processing of neuron data collected via *in vivo* calcium imaging.
-2. Statistical Testing of neuron classification by behavior.
+1. Statistical Testing of neuron classification by behavior.
-3. Graph Theoretical Analysis of networks of neurons.
+2. Graph Theoretical Analysis of networks of neurons.
+3. Calcium Imaging "live" data visualization
+4. Deconvolution of calcium imaging data.

 For any feature requests, feel free to email Saveliy Yusufov at sy2685@columbia.edu